Quantifying the role of antiferromagnetic fluctuations in the superconductivity of the doped Hubbard model

-Spin fluctuation theories are widely considered to be promising candidates for theories of superconductivity.
+Spin fluctuation theories, in which the spin fluctuations (as parametrized by the susceptibility) are treated as a pairing boson within the one loop approximation, are widely considered to be promising candidates for theories of superconductivity.
 Here we have performed a quantitative study, in a well defined, numerically controlled theory, of the extent to which this is actually the case.
-We take advantage of recent developments \cite{Chen15} that permit us to obtain numerically exact results for the spin susceptibility of the 8 site DCA approximation to the Hubbard model in both normal and superconducting states.
+The theory produces a superconducting state and a spin fluctuation spectrum, which (taking advantage of recent developments \cite{Chen15}) we can obtain numerically exactly.
 Access to the spin fluctuation spectrum enables us to compare the spin fluctuation theory calculation of the normal state self energies to numerically exact results for the same quantities, thereby allowing an estimate of the electron-spin fluctuation coupling constant.
 Knowledge of the coupling constant then enables a quantitative analysis of the contribution of spin fluctuations to the superconducting transition temperature and to the magnitude and form of the superconducting gap function.
-In qualitative consistency with previous results \cite{Maier08} we find that low-frequency spin fluctuations of the RPA type contribute to the superconductivity, but we find that quantitatively only about half of the pairing can be attributed to these fluctuations.
-The other half of the pairing arises from higher frequency fluctuations, whose nature and precise physical origin remains to be determined.
+In qualitative consistency with previous results \cite{Maier08} we find that low-frequency spin fluctuations contribute to the superconductivity, but we find that quantitatively only about half of the pairing can be attributed to these fluctuations.
+The other half of the pairing therefore arises from higher frequency fluctuations, whose nature and precise physical origin remains to be determined.

+We have similarly examined other doping values and interaction strengths, including $U=6,~\mu=-0.9~(x \sim 0.088)$, $U=6,~\mu=-1.1~(x \sim 0.12)$, and $U=5.5,~\mu=-0.6~(x \sim 0.066)$.
+For these parameters, our analysis works.
+We found that as doping is decreased, spin fluctuation theory rapidly becomes a much less satisfactory description of the normal state, with the spin fluctuation contribution to $\Sigma^N$ apparently decreasing, whereas the transition temperature weakly increases.
+As the doping is increased, the spin fluctuation contribution to the normal state self energy and gap function becomes larger, but the transition temperature rapidly decreases.
+These two results confirm that spin fluctuations do not fully account for the superconductivity exhbited by the model.